a1ee9b/PrintPretty/README.md

 PrintPretty
 ===========

 This theme is intended to be used for PDF for print.
 It emphasizes good readability with a clean font and sizing.
-The basis was Githubs-Readme
+The basis was Githubs-Readme Theme.

 ## Example